Gifts That Give More, For Less - Shop Christmas Gifts

 Contour make-up is the art of blending contour and highlighter products in different shades to accentuate the shape of your face.
 You can use light and dark shades to slim down, highlight and emphasise your facial features and feel confident, whether your make-up is for a casual day out or a formal occasion.

-Where to contour your face?
+How to contour your face?

 Before you contour, it’s a good idea to work out which face shape you have.
 Then, you can contour different parts of your face in different ways to achieve your desired result.